+13.09 Vacation Year

-- (f) Vacation quotas shall not be unduly restrictive. - 13.09 The vacation year for scheduling purpose shall be the period from the first payroll of January to the last payroll of December each year. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from a Fulltime employee to carryover a maximum of five (5) vacation days into the next year.
+The vacation year for scheduling purpose shall be the period from the first payroll of January to the last payroll of December each year.

+- 13.10 Employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from a Fulltime employee to carryover a maximum of five (5) vacation days into the next year.
 The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover.
-Such request must be submitted no later than October 31 in each year.
-Further, such vacation time must be taken no later than March 31 of the next year.
+Such request must be submitted no later than October 31st in each year.
+Further, such vacation time must be taken no later than March 31st of the next year. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5)

-(c) During the first year of employment, a full time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.
+days' vacation in advance of their entitlement date if requested and at the Employer's discretion.